 If you have just moved into the area or have a child at another school who wants to join us we do have some places in other classes.

-The admission process is simple for children aged 5-11… just pop in and check we have places available… we will be delighted to show you around, then we can get you to fill in the form and we can fax it to the appropriate department at the Town Hall!
+The admission process is simple for children aged 5-11… just pop in and check we have places available… we will be delighted to show you around.

 Where numbers of children exceed places, a waiting list will be drawn up.
 The order of priority for these places is as follows: